Professional realtor email signatures (with examples)

 2. Your job title and license number

 Depending on the region/country you work in, you may also need to include a license number.
-In California for example, you have to include a DRE (Department of Real Estate) number on all marketing materials.
-This includes on your corporate emails and proves you're an accredited professional real estate agent.
+For example, in California, you must include a DRE (Department of Real Estate) number on all marketing materials.
+This includes your corporate emails and proves you’re an accredited professional real estate agent.

 3. Your company name

-Also remember to include your company’s physical address if meeting clients at your office is important.
-Including a Google Maps link is a nice way to help recipients find where you are based.
+Also, remember to include your company’s physical address if meeting clients at your office is important.
+Including a Google Maps link is an excellent way to help recipients find out where you are based.

-It’s recommended that you include at least two different phone numbers for clients to contact you on.
+You should include at least two different phone numbers for clients to contact you on.
 After all, a phone call could mean a potential client or referral.
-These would be a main office number and a direct mobile one.
+These would be the main office number and a direct mobile one.